 Information for C-UAS Manufacturers

-Following extensive CPNI and HMG field trials/demonstrations of C-UAS technology, CPNI has developed a C-UAS standard for detect track and identify (DTI) equipment and is evaluating mature and readily available systems against this standard.
-Equipment that passes the evaluation is listed in the CPNI Catalogue of Security Equipment (CSE), which is accessible by national infrastructure and provides a listing of a range of CPNI tested equipment.
-CPNI recommends, but does not mandate, the use of systems from the CSE.
+To help ensure that the national infrastructure has proven and reliable technology to protect itself from a wide range of threats, CPNI uses technical standards to provide a common goal between suppliers of equipment, government and owner/operators of sites.
+Where possible, CPNI will seek to use British, European or International standards but this is not always possible.
+Following extensive CPNI and HMG field trials/demonstrations of C-UAS equipment, CPNI has developed a C-UAS standard and is evaluating mature and readily available equipment against this standard.
+Equipment that passes the evaluation is included into the CPNI Catalogue of Security Equipment (CSE), which is accessible by national infrastructure and provides a listing of a range of CPNI tested equipment.
+CPNI recommends the use of equipment from the CSE.

-Detect, track and identify testing
+- Detect, track and identify (DTI)

 - Named point of contact

-- Company name
+- Company Name

-- Country the company is registered in
+- Country Company is registered in

-- C-UAS system name
+- CUAS system name

 - Simple summary of system (i.e. data sheet, Web link etc)

 - Manufacturer and country of origin of the main system components